-The work of a TRU Law student has sparked a federal proceeding that could have significant implications for the oversight of Canadian embassy operations.
+The work of a TRU Law student has sparked a federal proceeding that could have significant implications for the international oversight of Canadian embassy operations.

 Lavinia Floarea conducted a research project in 2017 in TRU Law Assistant Professor Charis Kamphuis’ Civil Society, Dissent and the Law course.

 “I feel very fortunate that I was able to apply what I learned in the classroom to a real-world problem.
 Not only did I improve my research and writing abilities through this project, but I worked on a task that has real consequences for the affected community,” said Floarea.

 The research was conducted for the Justice and Corporate Accountability Project (JCAP), a volunteer network co-founded by Kamphuis, and the work was specifically requested by MiningWatch Canada on behalf of its community partners in Mexico.